COWEN:

 PAGLIA:

-that is a proper use of the money that’s going down the
+I think that is a proper use of the money that’s going

-tubes at the major universities right now.
-For parents to think
+down the tubes at the major universities right now.
+For

-in its lack of world history and world geography.
+is absolutely appalling in its lack of world history and

-because I get everyone in my classroom.
-I’m lucky I teach
+know because I get everyone in my classroom.
+I’m lucky

-at a kind of school where I’m getting students from a wide
+I teach at a kind of school where I’m getting students

-range of preparation.
-There might be a couple private school people,
+from a wide range of preparation.
+There might be a couple

-unbelievable how little they know.
-It is absolutely shocking how
+is unbelievable how little they know.
+It is absolutely shocking

-little they know.
+how little they know.
 This is a recipe for a disaster.
-I say yes,
+I

 This

-thing at all.
-I think that you need a live person, and you need
+online thing at all.
+I think that you need a live person,

 Also,